4. Quick Tour of Cytoscape¶

 This chapter describes the basic layout and mechanics of using Cytoscape.
 If you would prefer to learn by doing, consider starting with the Basic Expression Analysis Tutorial chapter.

-When you start Cytoscape, you can access basic functions from the Welcome Screen:
+When you start Cytoscape, you can access basic functions from the Starter Panel:

 4.2.
 Basic Features¶